-Deciding on what class to play in Final Fantasy 14 Online is the biggest decision you’ll make when starting the game.
+Deciding on what class to play in FFXIV is the biggest decision you’ll make when starting FF14.
 The role you play influences the start of your story and what your multiplayer experiences will be like.

 In this FFXIV guide, we’ll explain what you need to know before choosing a class.
-We’ll show you how roles work and how classes evolve into jobs.
-We’ll also explore the other jobs you’ll have access to in the game’s expansions.
+We’ll show you how roles work and how classes evolve into jobs and explore the other jobs you’ll have access to in the game’s expansions, including Endwalker.

 Table of contents